 3. Spices – These are the flavour and taste enhancers.
 These ingredients are what makes each curry different from the other depending on the type of recipe you follow.

 For a standard Indian curry, the must-have spices are – Ground Cumin, ground coriander, turmeric powder, chilli powder and Garam Masala powder.

 If your kitchen happens to be well-stocked and for a little more exotic addition you can also add a few whole spices such as; green cardamom, cloves, bay leaves and cinnamon.

 These days you can buy spices online with ease, without the need to locate an ethnic grocery store.

 4. Heat Supplement – Since Indian food is normally associated with being hot that is the use of chillies, I classify this as a separate element of the dish.

 For me adding heat to a dish is a personal choice and not a must.
-You can either choose to add it or omit it.
+You can either choose to add it , reduce it or omit it.

 If you do wish to add heat, then my personal preference is to use fresh green or bird eye chillies rather than chilli powder.